MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

       ![Screenshot of the DPM setup page.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-data-protection-manager-setup.png)

 2. Change the SQL Settings to use the instance of SQL Server you restored the DPM Database to.
 If it’s a SQL cluster, you must also specify a separate instance of the SQL Server used for SQL reporting.
-It's presumed that firewall rules and SQLPrep are already ran.
-You have to enter correct credentials and then select the **Check and Install** button.
+It's presumed that firewall rules and SQLPrep have already run.
+You've to enter correct credentials and then select the **Check and Install** button.

       ![Screenshot showing the Install database page.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-install-database.png)